A tax is imposed on the production of electricity from a solar energy generating system used as an electric power source.

 (b) A solar energy generating system with a capacity of one megawatt alternating current or less is exempt from the tax imposed under this section.

 An owner of a solar energy generating system subject to tax under this section shall file a report with the commissioner of revenue annually on or before January 15 detailing the amount of electricity in megawatt-hours that was produced by the system in the previous calendar year.
-The commissioner shall prescribe the form of the report.
+The commissioner shall prescribe the content, format, and manner of the report pursuant to section 270C.30.
 The report must contain the information required by the commissioner to determine the tax due to each county under this section for the current year.
 If an owner of a solar energy generating system subject to taxation under this section fails to file the report by the due date, the commissioner of revenue shall determine the tax based upon the nameplate capacity of the system multiplied by a capacity factor of 30 percent.

 (a) On or before February 28, the commissioner of revenue shall notify the owner of each solar energy generating system of the tax due to each county for the current year and shall certify to the county auditor of each county in which the system is located the tax due from each owner for the current year.